-- Improve consumer health (clinical) outcomes that involve both process outcomes (e.g., recommendation for screening and assessments) and health outcomes (e.g., reduced morbidity and mortality, integration of behavioral and physical health). - Improve efficiencies of managerial and clinical processes. - Improve processes and outcomes relevant to high-priority health needs. - Reduce waste and cost associated with system failures and redundancy. - Avoid costs associated with process failures, errors, and poor outcomes. - Implement proactive processes that recognize and solve problems before they occur. - Ensure that the system of care is reliable and predictable. - Promote a culture of improvement of care.
+- Improve consumer health (clinical) outcomes that involve both process outcomes (e.g., recommendation for screening and assessments) and health outcomes (e.g., reduced morbidity and mortality, integration of behavioral and physical health). - Improve efficiencies of managerial and clinical processes. - Improve processes and outcomes relevant to high-priority health needs. - Reduce waste and cost associated with system failures and redundancy. - Avoid costs associated with process failures, errors, and poor outcomes. - Implement proactive processes that recognize and solve problems before they occur. - Ensure that the system of care is reliable and predictable. - Promote a culture that seeks to continuously improve its quality of care.